On the stable hom relation and stable degenerations of Cohen-Macaulay modules: Stable hom relation and Grothendieck group of

-Under the circumstance of Proposition \ref{prop for inequality}, we say that the expression (\ref{expression}) is irredundant if each $\underline{X_i}$ is not isomorphic to each other up to a shift.
+Under the circumstance of Proposition \ref{prop for inequality}, we say that the expression (\ref{expression}) is irredundant if $\underline{X_i} \not\cong \underline{X_j}[-1]$ for each $i$ and $j$ with $i \not= j$.
 Since $R$ is of finite representation type, we can always take the expression irredundant.
-We say that $R$ satisfies $(\ast )$ if each AR triangle satisfies the condition $(\ast )$.